-Alternative user oriented measures for the evaluation of the system have been suggested.
-The first two of these measures, namely the Coverage and Novelty Ratios reported by [19] measure the effectiveness of the system with respect to the user's expectations.
+We propose here to use alternative user oriented measures for the evaluation of the system.
+The first two of these measures, namely the Coverage and Novelty Ratios reported by [14] measure the effectiveness of the system with respect to the user's expectations.
 The Coverage Ratio measures the ratio of documents which the user was expecting to be retrieved over what was actually retrieved by the system: